codewithdolly/Task-Manage--react-redux/README.md

 # Task Manager Application
 # Overview
-The Task Manager Application is a simple CRUD (Create, Read, Update, Delete) application built using React, Redux Toolkit, Bootstrap 5.3, Tailwind CSS, and React DnD for drag-and-drop functionality.
+The Task Manager Application is a simple CRUD (Create, Read, Update, Delete) application built using React, Redux Toolkit, Bootstrap 5.3, Tailwind CSS.
 The application allows users to manage tasks by adding, editing, updating the status, and deleting them.
 Additionally, it supports priority management through a select option and task status management similar to JIRA.

 # Features
 Task List: Displays tasks with their name, due date, description, status, and priority.